zkmkarlsruhe/ofxTensorFlow2/example_style_transfer/README.md

 The Python code has been taken from [this repo](https://github.com/cryu854/FastStyle).
 Neural style transfer can also be done using GANs.
 However, this method is much faster.
 Check this [post](https://www.tensorflow.org/tutorials/generative/style_transfer?hl=en) for more information on this topic.
 Nevertheless, we highly recommend using a GPU.

 Make sure to download and extract the folder containing multiple _SavedModels_ from the assets.
 The easiest way is to use the script provided in _../scripts/download_example_model.sh_.
-The application will by default look for a folder "models/" in "bin/data/".
+The application will by default look for a folder _models_ in _bin/data/_.

 ### TensorFlow2
+You can download the checkpoints for each model using the bash script _../scripts/download_training_examples.sh_.

-***Note***: the computational graph uses a function which relies on the size of the tensor.
-This leads to a problem when saving the model.
+This example inherits a small problem.
+The computational graph uses a function which relies on the size of the tensor.
+This leads to an error when saving the model.
 We have to specify the input dimensions using the following wrapper:
 ```python
 @tf.function(input_signature=[tf.TensorSpec([None, 480, 640, 3], dtype=tf.float32)])
 def model_predict(input_1):
     return {'outputs': network(input_1, training=False)}
 ```
-***Note***: you can download the checkpoints for each model from our assets and use the script _python/checkpoint2SavedModel.py_ to change the input signature!
+***Note***: Run the python script _python/checkpoint2SavedModel.py_ on the downloadable checkpoints to change the input signatures!

 ### openFrameworks
 In this example we will use the `ThreadedModel` class and augment the runModel function.
 This way we can modify the in and outputs inside the thread.